 Shatavari can provide multiple benefits during this phase of a woman’s life.
 It has been reported to provide relief from menstrual pain, premenstrual syndrome, bloating, irritability and heavy legs.

-Shatavari appears to display mild diuretic properties as well as working as an antispasmodic which may help to relieve stomach pain, cramping as well as swollen ankles and heavy legs.
+Shatavari appears to display mild diuretic properties as well as working as an antispasmodic which may help to relieve stomach pain, cramping, swollen ankles and heavy legs.

 Shatavari when trying to conceive

 Throughout Ayurvedic history, Shatavari has been revered for female fertility.
 It is often cited as the herb of choice if trying to conceive.
-This is because it can be helpful in regulating menstrual cycles which can be important in trying to conceive and it is thought to regulate the production of luteinizing hormone (LH) which is required for ovulation.
+This is because it can be helpful in regulating menstrual cycles which can be important in trying to conceive.
+It is also thought to regulate the production of luteinizing hormone (LH) which is required for ovulation.

-It is also thought it helps nourish the womb and tone the female reproductive organs getting them ready for pregnancy.
+It is believed to help nourish the womb and tone the female reproductive organs getting them ready for pregnancy.
 To further support its role, Shatavari boosts sex drive in both men and women.

 Shatavari during pregnancy

 Whilst Ayurvedic vaidyas (physicians) and nurses recommend taking Shatavari throughout pregnancy, I always suggest that women stop taking all herbs once they fall pregnant.
-I believe that during pregnancy, only use a specific multivitamin and mineral supplement with the correct strengths of individual nutrients approved for use during pregnancy.
+I believe that during pregnancy women should only use a specific multivitamin and mineral supplement with the correct strengths of individual nutrients approved for use during pregnancy.